wincent/typing-in-js/README.md

 ### Features

 Plain-text snippets (source code, ASCII-art diagrams) in the "content" directory are included via an `iframe` hack, but due to the same-origin policy, the hack won't work with resources accessed using `file://` URLs.
-As such, we need serve the presentation locally using the included `run.sh` script.
+Similarly, we can't import ES Modules without having a properly set MIME type.
+As such, we need serve the presentation locally using the included `run.py` script.

 ### Presenter mode